tylerlong/markdown-plus/README.md

 - Update modal forms UI
   - the preferences modal
 - gantt diagram x-axis format should be part of the diagram code, not a settings
-- Release a React library so that every can use it easily
+- Release a React library so that everyone can use it easily
   - a few lines of code to embed mdp to their own app
 - Download as pdf/png/html/html code
 - show icon as the first item in toolbar, clicked to show the about modal